MoiColl/Tree_of_life_2020/Week49/friday/README.md

 # Friday Week49
 ## Work plan
 This week, we will be exploring GC3 content of 92 species of soil-dwelling bacteria.
-We will compare our results to the ones obtained for animals.
 We will also learn about the effective number of codons (ENC) in bacteria.

 ## Background
 ### Codon usage across the tree of life